Hermit at Work

 I do all the outdoor work: mowing the lawn, moving the snow, landscaping…

 I do all the indoor work: Laundry, cooking, dishes, cleaning…

 I do all the maintenance and remodeling.
 I did construction work before I was ordained and so I am very handy on these matters.
 I still have all my tools.

 I also do all the tasks of running a parish: secretary, accountant, director of all departments, and all the priest work too.

 The last category of work is the constant research and study in the area of spirituality.
-From these studies I improve my own spiritual life and use the information and personal practices to write the newsletter Heroic Virtue and also the conferences and retreats that I will be putting on.
+From these studies I improve my own spiritual life and use the information to write articles and conferences and retreats.